Skip to main content

 resize_images(src, dest, width)

-You will need Pillow for this one:
+You'll need Pillow for this:

 pip install Pillow